Terms and conditions

 10.5 Card payment details are not gathered by the Authority but are dealt with entirely by the third party WorldPay service.

 11.1 Insurance will not be provided by the Authority for any products derived from the CON29M Constituent Parts used.
 Responsibility for the requirement and provision of insurance lies with third parties.
-More information on the Authority’s insurance terms can be found here.
+View more information on the Authority’s insurance terms.

 11.2 Mining Report: Insurance cover will be provided to owners of the Property to mitigate against any loss of value attributable to any material change of any of the information in a subsequent residential Con29M or Mining Report from that contained in the Con29M or Mining Report to which the insurance attaches.
 The period of insurance cover is the full term of ownership of the Property.
 The amount of insurance cover is: